-3. Application of Standards and Guidelines for each District
+3. Application of standards and guidelines for each district

 There will be no change to the boundaries or policies and standards for each separate historic district.
 During a typical workday BAR staff works with applicants and architects on projects in both districts, and a new BAR will do the same.
 Understanding the physical characteristics of each district should be straightforward, as the development patterns in both districts are nearly identical and the same range of architectural styles exist in both districts.
-Staff reports will identify the location and districts of the proposed project and will reference the district-specific policies and guidelines in their recommendations.
+Staff reports will identify the location and district of the proposed project and will reference the district-specific policies and guidelines in their recommendations.

-Once the new BAR is formed, the Alexandria BAR will receive training in the history, guidelines and policies of the both Old and Historic District and the Parker-Gray District.
+Once the new BAR is formed, the members will receive training in the history, guidelines and policies of the both Old and Historic District and the Parker-Gray District.
 Staff notes this will be easily achieved through normal BAR member training and education.
 Both of the existing BARs already have an understanding and knowledge of the architecture and physical development of Old Town as a whole.

 Staff researched the make-up of other similar architectural and historic preservation review boards, including other Virginia historic districts and some of the more well-known historic districts throughout the country.
 Very few jurisdictions with multiple historic districts have more than one BAR.
-In Virginia, Alexandria is the only jurisdiction with more than one BAR overseeing a historic district.
+In Virginia, Alexandria is the only jurisdiction with more than one BAR.

-4. New BAR Composition and Qualifications
+4. New BAR composition and qualifications

-The proposed text amendment dissolves the two existing BARs and creates the Alexandria BAR.
+The proposed text amendment dissolves the two existing BARs and creates the new BAR.
 The existing ordinance language for the composition of the existing OHAD BAR is referenced below